(See also Overview of the Thyroid Gland.)

 Insufficient thyroid hormones cause body functions to slow.
 Symptoms are subtle and develop gradually.
 Some of them may be mistaken for depression, especially among older people.

-Many people with hypothyroidism gain weight, become constipated, and are unable to tolerate cold.
+Many people with hypothyroidism are fatigued, gain weight, become constipated, develop muscle cramps, and are unable to tolerate cold.
 Some people develop carpal tunnel syndrome, which makes the hands tingle or hurt.
 The pulse may slow, the palms and soles may appear slightly orange (carotenemia), and the side parts of the eyebrows slowly fall out.
 Some people, especially older people, may appear confused, forgetful, or demented—signs that can easily be mistaken for Alzheimer disease or other forms of dementia.
+Women with hypothyroidism may have changes in their menstrual periods.

 If untreated, hypothyroidism can eventually cause anemia, a low body temperature, and heart failure.
 This situation may progress to confusion, stupor, or coma (myxedema coma).
 Myxedema coma is a life-threatening complication in which breathing slows, seizures occur, and blood flow to the brain decreases.
 Myxedema coma can be triggered in a person with hypothyroidism by physical stresses, such as exposure to the cold, as well as by an infection, injury, surgery, and drugs such as sedatives that depress brain function.